 As the Napoleonic Wars progressed, Britain’s only salvation was its navy, which kept Napoleon from invading the country or starving it into submission.
 But after years of steady fighting, the British navy was running terribly short of sailors.
 As the war dragged on it resorted to desperate “recruitment” measures… which increasing meant ambushing American ships and forcing American sailors to serve in the Royal Navy at gunpoint.

 Why?
 For one, the Crown refused to accept naturalized citizens as legitimate.
 In the wake of the American War of Independence, many Brits left the country to become U.S. citizens, and many of those landed on naval careers.
 In 1805, there were more than 9,000 British-born sailors serving on American ships.
 The Royal Navy wanted them back.
 It therefore instituted a policy of capturing American ships at sea, and impressing British-born sailors, claiming they were British citizens… and legally, deserters.
 The U.S. protested vociferously, but the British navy continued the controversial practice.
+Ultimately, the forced conscription of American sailors became too much to bear, and the U.S. declared war.

 Was Key a Racist?